UoP-Cyber/CyberWEST-2024/Lession2.md

 # Activity Exercises

 The session will begin with a slideset to introduce user authentication and the increasing important of biometrics.
 The slideset will breakdown the components of a biometric system and present the ideal characteristics of uniqueness, universality, permanance, collectable, acceptable and circumvention.
-A brief overview of pattern classification/machine learning is provided to aid understanding (15 mins)
+A brief overview of pattern classification/machine learning is provided to aid understanding (15 mins).

 Students working in pairs, they will complete a worksheet that will get them to enroll/verify/identify with facial, iris and fingerprint recognition systems.
 In doing so, they will rate the biometric characteristics (uniqueness, universality, permanance, collectable, acceptable and circumvention) (25 mins).

 Staff led feedback session - from the class, identify the lowest and highest matching scores from the three biometrics and complete the table provided.
-Amongst the class, discuss attitudes and opinions on the biometric characteristics (10 mins)
+Amongst the class, discuss attitudes and opinions on the biometric characteristics (10 mins).
 <p>